lexandro/PetOfTheDay/README.md

 - added vote to Navigation Drawer with picking random image
 - Vote fragment submitting like/dislike
 - Vote invoked from Navigation Drawer loading a random picture
+- update Gallery layout (showing items from top-down)
+- pressing back on Vote fragment going back to Gallery
+- take a picture with camera